IceHe/lib/snip/mq/zero-mq.md

     - Others try to explain by comparison.
     - It’s smaller, simpler, but still looks familiar.
     - Personally, I like to remember why we made ZeroMQ at all, because that’s most likely where you, the reader, still are today.
-- Programming is science dressed up as art because most of us don’t understand the physics of software and it’s rarely, if ever, taught.
+- Programming is science dressed up as art because most of us don't understand the physics of software and it’s rarely, if ever, taught.
     - The physics of software is not algorithms, data structures, languages and abstractions.
     - These are just tools we make, use, throw away.
     - The real physics of software is the physics of people–specifically, our limitations when it comes to complexity, and our desire to work together to solve large problems in pieces.